TeamOfDaisyX/VirtualUserBot/README.md

 ##    AppID and API HASH

-Get APP ID and API HASH from [HERE](https://my.telegram.org) and BOT TOKEN from [Bot Father](https://t.me/botfather) and then Generate stringsession by clicking on run.on.repl.it button below and then click on deploy to heroku .
-Before clicking on deploy to heroku star the repo from just below
+Get APP ID and API HASH from [HERE](https://my.telegram.org) and BOT TOKEN from [Bot Father](https://t.me/botfather) and then Turn on Inline mode for the bot

 ##    String Session (Need before deploying)
 ### [Using the Bot](https://t.me/stringsessionbot) (Recommended)